Climate of California: Temperature range

-Statewide records
+In contrast, the high Sierra Nevada has a much cooler climate with extreme diurnal temperature variation.
+Bodie, at an altitude of 8,379 ft, has never had a freeze-free month in a record dating back to 1895, and can expect only about 60 minima above freezing annually.

 The highest temperature ever recorded in California was 134 F in Death Valley on July 10, 1913.
 This is also the highest temperature ever recorded on Earth.
 The lowest was -45 F in Boca on January 20, 1937.

 Full statistics for selected cities

 Precipitation

 The prevailing westerly winds from the oceans also bring moisture, and the northern parts of the state generally receive higher annual rainfall amounts than the south.
 California's mountain ranges influence the climate as well: moisture-laden air from the west cools as it ascends the mountains, dropping moisture; some of the rainiest parts of the state are west-facing mountain slopes.
 Northwestern California has a temperate climate with rainfall of 15 in to 50 in per year.
 Some areas of Coast Redwood forest receive over 100 in of precipitation per year.

 The Central Valley has a wide range of precipitation.
 The northern parts of the Central Valley receive substantially greater precipitation from winter storms which sweep down from the Pacific Northwest, while the southernmost regions of the Central Valley are near desert-like because of a lack of precipitation.
-Parts of the Valley are occasionally filled with thick fog (known locally as "tule fog").

 The high mountains, including the Sierra Nevada, the Cascade Range, and the Klamath Mountains, have a mountain climate with snow in winter and mild to moderate heat in summer.
 Ski resorts at Lake Tahoe, Mammoth Lakes, and Mount Shasta routinely receive over 10 ft of snow in a season, and some years, substantially more – leading, for example, to annual ski races on the Fourth of July.

 On the east side of the mountains is a drier rain shadow.
 California's desert climate regions lie east of the high Sierra Nevada and southern California's Transverse Ranges and Peninsular Ranges.
 The low deserts east of the southern California mountains, including the Imperial and Coachella valleys and the lower Colorado River, are part of the Sonoran Desert, with minimal frost in the winter; the higher elevation deserts of eastern California, including the Mojave Desert, Owens Valley, and the Modoc Plateau, are part of the Great Basin region, which has a more continental climate.
 During the summer months, especially from July through early September, the region is affected by the Mexican Monsoon (also called the "southwest monsoon"), which drives moisture from the tropical Pacific, Gulf of California, and/or Gulf of Mexico into the deserts, setting off brief, but often torrential thunderstorms, particularly over mountainous terrain.